nishkaush/weather-widget-for-nine/README.md

 - The icon image clarity is dependent on icons supplied by open weather API itself
 - This project works on all screens since its fully responsive
 - Due to lack of time, the behaviour of this app wasn't checked on Internet Explorer
+- Could have used environment variables to protect the API key but decided to skip it due to lack of time
 - Unit testing is always needed but due to lack of time, it was skipped for this project (Jest and Enzyme are the best tools)

 ### `Challenges`